octoml/octoml-profile/README.md

 inference worker for execution.
 These are referred to as `compiled code runs` in the output.

-For code that are note PyTorch computation graph, which cannot be offloaded, it runs locally and is shown as `uncompiled code run`.
+Code that is not PyTorch computation graphs cannot be offloaded -- such code runs locally and is shown as `uncompiled code run`.
 For more details on uncompiled code see the [uncompiled segments section](#uncompiled-segments) below.

 The `RemoteInferenceSession` is used to reserve